 Does a Breast Ultrasound Hurt?

 Breast ultrasounds should never feel painful or uncomfortable.
-However, you may feel slight discomfort if the transducer scans over a sensitive or tender area of your breast.
-Because ultrasound technology doesn’t use radiation, breast ultrasounds are even safe to use during pregnancy.
+However, you may feel slight discomfort if the transducer passes over a sensitive or tender area of your breast.
+Because ultrasound technology doesn’t use radiation, they are safe during pregnancy.